SomeAnticsDev/someantics.dev/src/streams/2021-01-26-redwoodjs-docs-with-anthony-campolo.md

 **Anthony:** Yup.
 Let me just figure it out.
 You just go down to the… Let's see… There we go!
 Yeah.
 So "Link and named route functions," I think is what you're gonna want.

 Yeah.
 So this is one of the things… You know, this framework was built long before I came along, so there's a lot of stuff in terms of, like, how the router was created, how it's working, that I'm still learning, kind of picking up as we go.
-So [00:37:00] I don't know exactly what the Link component is doing.
-It's always just worked for me so I've never had to worry about what the Link component… As far as thinking about these frameworks and having all the magic is when the magic works, you never really have to figure out what the magic does.
+So [00:37:00] I don't know exactly what the `Link` component is doing.
+It's always just worked for me so I've never had to worry about what the `Link` component… As far as thinking about these frameworks and having all the magic is when the magic works, you never really have to figure out what the magic does.
 And then once the magic breaks is when you have to figure out what it's doing.

-**Ben:** So, if I had to take a guess, it's probably working, and it may even under the hood be leveraging React Router's Link or something, but because this is a single-page…
+**Ben:** So, if I had to take a guess, it's probably working, and it may even under the hood be leveraging React Router's `Link` or something, but because this is a single-page…

 **Anthony:** It's not.
 I can say for sure that it was a new router built from scratch.
 It's not importing any other router.
 So I can say that for sure.

 **Ben:** Super cool.
 So, yeah.
 Single-page  applications, if you use just a pure anchor tag without overriding any of their default behavior or anything like that, then you're going to get a hard page load, which is difficult in a single-page application because the thing that makes single-page apps super cool, and I guess the [00:38:00] optimization that they provide is the bundle's already there, so you shouldn't have to do a hard page load.
 You shouldn't  have to go fetch the new page.
 You've already got that there on the browser.
 So it's, I guess, to prevent the hard refresh, hard new page load.
-It looks like we've got some code in the chat for the Link component, which is super cool.
+It looks like we've got some code in the chat for the `Link` component, which is super cool.

 Cool.
 So, maybe I can deviate a little off-script and we can—oh, I believe you're on mute, my friend.

 **Anthony:** Sorry, I wasn't saying anything.

 **Ben:** Ah, you're good.
-So if I were interested in creating a skiplink… let me, I guess, try to do what I can and then you can let me know if maybe I'm using Links wrong here.
+So if I were interested in creating a skiplink… let me, I guess, try to do what I can and then you can let me know if maybe I'm using `Link`s wrong here.
 But what I would first do—

 **Anthony:** First, actually, let's first get the blog layout into our page before we start doing any of that, just so we can also [00:39:00] see what we're doing there.
 So let's go back to the tutorial.
 So that's all good.
 And then it's going to, yeah, so right there, that's going to be your homepage.

 And so what you do is… The layout is a component and you bring in the component and you wrap the content.
 So as you see here, we're taking that blog layout and we're just wrapping the little home, right.
-And you're not going to need to import Link and Route anymore because they are in our layout now.
+And you're not going to need to import `Link` and `Route` anymore because they are in our layout now.

 **Ben:** Dig it.
 There are a few things more satisfying than removing an import.
 On layout, I guess you've already got an h1, don't you?
 So I'll just do "Home," like the tutorial says.